 Student loan “debt relief” companies charge fees for helping federal student loan borrowers enroll in income-driven repayment plans, consolidate loans, or get loans out of default.
 It’s important to understand that there is nothing these companies can do for you that you can’t do on your own for free.
 Learn how to spot student loan “debt relief” scams on the U.S. Department of Education’s website.
 If you’ve been deceived by a student loan "debt relief" company, please file a Student Loan Help Request.

 How to explore federal loan repayment options on your own

 Step 2: Learn about income-driven repayment plans and if applicable, Public Service Loan Forgiveness.
 Income-driven repayment plans tie your loan payment to your income, and can be as low as $0 per month.

-Step 3: Use the U.S. Department of Education’s Repayment Estimator to estimate your monthly payments, the projected total costs, and potential forgiveness amounts under each plan.
+Step 3: Use the U.S. Department of Education’s Loan Simulator to estimate your monthly payments, the projected total costs, and potential forgiveness amounts under each plan.